CivicActions/ssp-toolkit/docs/controls/CA.md

 2. Assessment procedures to be used to determine security control effectiveness

 3. Assessment environment, assessment team, and assessment roles and responsibilities

+#### CivicActions Responsibility

+CivicActions will develop a security assessment plan (SAP) that describes the security controls and control enhancements under assessment, assessment procedures used to determine effectiveness, the assessment environment, the assessment team, and the assessment roles and responsibilities.